Get inspired and check out some of the best music videos created by artists with our music video app.

 Here at Rotor, we love to shine a light on the top quality work our users create.
 This is why we just had to share our list of the best music videos made using Rotor.
-If you’re craving some music video inspiration, give these a watch and see how other successful acts have used our music video creation platform to full effect.
+If you’re craving some music video inspiration, give these a watch and see how other successful acts have used our music video app to full effect.

 Matthew S, Anti Anti – Tokai (Matthew S Remix) ft.
 Samuel, Veronica

-We’re going to start this list of with one of our favourite vids on Rotor.
+We’re going to start this list of with one of our favourite music videos on Rotor.
 This thumping electronic track from Matthew S with its contagious beat is made even more effective with its quick paced image transitions and greyscale shots offset by bold coloured shapes.
 A true taste of what you can achieve with Rotor.

 Tempo Machyne – P.O.H.
 (Pursuit of Happiness)

 With deep electronic beats and synths, this track was crying out for an atmospheric vid.
-From New York Times Square to the streets of Shoreditch, this video builds a sleek, urban feel.
+From New York Times Square to the streets of Shoreditch, this music video builds a sleek, urban feel.
 You can’t help but be a spectator in a crowded city.

 Adrian Artega – Past Tense